 History of Art, Design and Visual Culture

 The Department of Art and Design at the University of Alberta offers students exciting and rigorous programs leading to Masters and Doctoral degrees in the History of Art, Design and Visual Culture.
-HADVC emphasizes critical thinking about how the world is mediated by technologies of vision, images and material objects.
-We offer a range of courses on modern and contemporary art and theory, design, new media, the graphic arts, and museum practices.
+This dissertation-based program emphasizes critical thinking about how the world is mediated by technologies of vision, images and material objects.
+We offer a range of courses on modern (nineteenth and twentieth-century) and contemporary art and theory, design, new media, the graphic arts, and museum practices.

-Recently completed thesis topics include: democratic design practice in eastern Europe and the West; the political possibilities of play and aesthetics in contemporary installation art; the aesthetics of distortion in a monumental Chinese landscape painting by Shi Lu; representations of cancer in medical discourse and contemporary art; and architectural politics in early modern France.
+Recently completed thesis topics include: democratic design practice in eastern Europe and the West; the political possibilities of play in contemporary installation art; the aesthetics of distortion in a monumental Chinese landscape painting by Shi Lu; time and technology at San Francisco's 1915 world's fair; representations of cancer in medical discourse and contemporary art; and architectural politics in early modern France.

-Prospective students are encouraged to contact individual professors before applying to learn more about the particular strengths of the department and what thesis topics they would be willing to supervise.
+Prospective students are encouraged to contact individual professors before applying to learn more about the particular strengths of the department.
 Please consult individual faculty web pages for more information about faculty specializations and research interests.

 Professors in the History of Art, Design, and Visual Culture are committed to supporting MA and PhD students, offering workshops on applying for grants, building a curriculum vita, and giving conference or artist talks.
 Financial support is also available to many students in the form of scholarships, research assistantships, and teaching assistantships.